xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration-kre.md

 	<img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-testcloud/studio-integration/kre-generate-cmd-dialog.png" width=70% alt="generate cmd dialog">

+	> Notes:
+	>
+	> After configuring your desired remote OS, browser, and browser version, TestCloud generates a TestCloud environment ID accordingly.
+You can get this ID in the *Generated Command** dialog (e.g. `-testcloudEnvironmentId="38"`).

 	For example, the sample command is:

 	```groovy
 	./katalonc -noSplash -runMode=console -projectPath=“your_project_path” -retry=0 -testSuitePath=“your_test_suite_path” -browserType=“TestCloud” -testcloudEnvironmentId=“your_testcloud_id” -testcloudTunnel=“false” -executionProfile=“default” -apiKey=“your_api_key” -orgID=your_ogrID --config -proxy.auth.option=NO_PROXY -proxy.system.option=NO_PROXY -proxy.system.applyToDesiredCapabilities=true
 	```

 4. Click **Copy to Clipboard** and paste the command to your cmd/terminal for execution.